Japanese Pickles Recipe. Kim Chi and Regular Pickles Variations

 Place all the vegetables in a glass or stainless steel bowl.
 Whisk the vinegar, salt, wasabi, and sugar in a cup.
 Pour over the vegetables and toss thoroughly.
 Force the mixture into clean glass jars or in a pickle press (see below).
 Pretty soon the vegetables will get covered with their own juices.
 Make sure there is no air space left in the jar, fill all the way up.
-Allow a few hours to pickle, but for thorough pickling, leave the jars out 4-5 days, then store refrigerated up to two weeks.
+Allow a few hours to pickle, but for thorough pickling, leave the jars out 4-5 days, then store refrigerated up to two weeks, even longer..
 Yields about 3 quarts.

 Variation: Kim Chi:

 For Regular Pickles: This is the way we eat them in Morocco.
 No forcing the vegetables down.
 Place all ingredients in a large jar, add your favorite spices in a small cheesecloth bag (peppercorns, coriander seeds, cumin seeds, garlic slices etc), 2-3 teaspoons turmeric powder if desired, add water to cover, and shake vigorously to combine.
-For this variation, allow 2-3 days to pickle at room temperature, then store in the refrigerator.
+Allow 3 to 5 days to pickle at room temperature, then store in the refrigerator.

 Japanese Pickle Press: